December 5, 2011: 3D fileSpace 1.1 available!

 Smart Scroll makes scrolling smoother, faster and more comfortable:

-Improves even the latest trackpads and mice!
-Other features include independent reversal of trackpad and mouse, Universal Scroll Keys to scroll from the keyboard, trackpad and scroll wheel acceleration, and more.
+Improves even the latest trackpads and mice.
+Other features include independent reversal of trackpad and mouse, trackpad and scroll wheel acceleration, and more.

 screenshot